Am I a Girl?

-Am I a Girl? is the second studio album by American singer and YouTube personality Poppy.
-It was released on October 31, 2018, by her own label I'm Poppy and Mad Decent.
-The Am I a Girl?
-Tour was performed throughout late 2018 and early 2019.
+Am I a Girl? is the second studio album by American singer and songwriter Poppy.
+It was released on October 31, 2018, by Mad Decent.
+Musically, it is primarily a dance-pop record, with some songs incorporating elements of the nu metal genre.
+The album was recorded with several producers and co-writers including Vaughn Oliver, Wax Motif, Fernando Garibay, Zakk Cervini and more.

 Before its release, Poppy had described the album as having a French, vaporwave and Kate Bush influence.
-Along with Diplo, it also includes collaborations with Fernando Garibay and Grimes.
+The album features guest appearances from Diplo, Garibay and vocals from Grimes.
+It was supported by five singles, all of which featured a pop sound but later explored metal with the final single.

+Composition

+Am I a Girl? has been labelled by critics as a dance-pop, synth-pop, electropop, and nu metal album.
+The final tracks of the record, "Am I a Girl?", "Play Destroy", and "X" explore heavy metal.

+Promotion

 Singles

-"In a Minute" was released as the first single from the album on July 27, 2018.
-On August 10, the music video premiered alongside the release of second single "Time Is Up" featuring Diplo.
+"In a Minute" was released as the lead single from the album on July 27, 2018.
+On August 10, the second single "Time Is Up" featuring Diplo was released alongside a music video.

-On October 12, 2018, Poppy released "Fashion After All" as the third single from the album, followed by fourth single "Hard Feelings" on October 19.
-"X" was released as the fifth single from the album on October 25, 2018.
+On October 12, 2018, Poppy released "Fashion After All" as the third single, followed by fourth single "Hard Feelings" on October 19.
+"X" was released as the fifth and final single from the album on October 25, 2018.
 The music video for "X" was released on November 5, 2018.

 On October 30, 2018, "Play Destroy", which features Canadian singer Grimes, was released early on Poppy's YouTube channel several hours before the album was out worldwide.
 This track received critical attention for its blend of pop and heavy metal.
-Maura Johnston of Rolling Stone described the album's shift into metal music in its latter half as a satisfying "critique of the mental whipsawing one has to do in order to survive in 2018", and Poppy referred to the genre as "Poppymetal".
+Despite not being featured on the album, "Immature Couture" was released as a promotional single in September using Am I a Girl?'s album artwork.

+Following the viral success of "Girls In Bikinis" on TikTok, Mad Decent intended to release an exclusive vinyl of "Girls In Bikinis" / "Fashion After All" on November 26, 2020 through Record Store Day's website.
+However, Poppy stated that she didn't consent to put out the vinyl and later said she's grateful that she left the record label.
+The vinyl was eventually not released.

+Tour

+In late 2018 and early 2019, Poppy embarked on the Am I a Girl?
+Tour in support of the album.